swissquote/crafty/packages/stylelint-config-swissquote/README.md

 - `no-utility-reassignment`: Utilities (`.u-*`) must be applied directly on the concerned element.
 - `no-negative-var`: Using `-var(...)` does not work, it should be `calc(var(...) * -1)`
+- `no-variable-in-transpiled-function`: Using `var()` inside a transpiled function will make the value static.
+This means that some parts of your CSS will be dynamic, and some will not.

 ## Usage within Crafty